 1. What watches do you currently own?

-2. Currently, what is your favorite watch that you own and why?
+2. Currently, what is your favorite watch that you own, and why?

-One of my most preferred timepieces is a Rolex GMT reference 1675 in yellow gold called the Concorde as it was a watch which Rolex made only for about one year in 1968.
+One of my most preferred timepieces is a Rolex GMT reference 1675 in yellow gold called the Concorde as it was a watch that Rolex made only for about one year in 1968.
 This watch was displayed in an advertisement with a Concorde and therefore is called the “Concorde GMT”.
 A wonderful timepiece with a brown nipple dial and straight hands.
 The hour hand does not have the Mercedes star as the regular gold GMT reference 1675 has.